 Furthermore, there are many pieces of religious artwork to be found throughout this church.

 And like many other churches in the city, Iglesia de Nuestra Señora de la Asunción has confessionals on both the right and left sides.

 How to Get to Iglesia de Nuestra Señora de la Asunción

 The easiest way to get to Iglesia de Nuestra Señora de la Asunción is via a combination of the Medellín Metro and taxi.
 To get there you can take Line A of the metro north to the last metro station of Niquía in Bello.

 At the Niquía metro station there are integrated metro buses that use a Civica card and will take you directly to Copacabana.
 And the buses stop near the main park.
 The bus ride to Copacabana is about 15 minutes and the integrated metro fare including the metro and bus is only 2,550 pesos

 Taking a taxi is another option.
 The church is located about a 10-minute taxi ride from the Niquía metro station with a fare of about 11,000 pesos to Parque Copacabana where the church is located.
 Just tell the taxi driver “Parque principal de Copacabana”.
 It’s also easy to catch taxis at Parque Copacabana when you return.

-An alternate way to get to the church is via a taxi or Uber from your location.
-Many taxi or Uber drivers in Medellín will know where Parque Copacabana is located.
+An alternate way to get to the church is via a taxi from your location.
+Many taxi drivers in Medellín will know where Parque Copacabana is located.
 If not, give the driver the address of the church below.